 The most common types to affect cats are Aspergillus fumigatus and Aspergillus terreus.

-Cats become infected when they inhale the spores of the fungus.
-Most cats (and people) will be exposed to the fungus without ill effects.
-The disease is opportunistic, mostly affecting immunodeficient animals.
+Aerosol: Cats become infected when they inhale the spores of the fungus.
+Exposure in most cats occurs without ill effects.
+The disease is opportunistic, which means it mostly affects immunodeficient animals.
 Cats with feline panleukopenia are especially vulnerable to developing an infection due to their weakened immune systems.

-In most cases, infection is localised in the nose, however, some cases will move to the lungs.
-The most serious consequences are when the fungus spreads beyond the lungs and affects other organs of the body.
-This is known as disseminated aspergillosis.
+For most cats, infection is localised in the nose; however, some cases will move to the lungs.
+The most serious form, disseminated aspergillosis, occurs when the fungus spreads beyond the lungs and infects other organs in the body.

 Common symptoms of aspergillosis include:

 - Nasal discharge, which may be clear, thick or bloody

 - Ulcerations on the outside of the nose